 The cyber incidents reported were caused by various malicious activities such as targeted reconnaissance, phishing emails, and ransomware.
 Cybercriminals quickly adapted their phishing methods to take advantage of the COVID-19 pandemic.

-The Essential Eight provides a realistic model for improving an organizations overall posture, however, it is not enough.
-We’ve been working hard to develop Essential Eight + a combination of the ES8 mitigation strategies built on top of a Zero Trust foundation.
-This includes integration and design across a diverse range of solutions, such as; Conditional Access, Microsoft Endpoint Manager, Defender Application Control/ThreatLocker, Microsoft Information Protection, Defender 365, Azure Sentinel, and more.
-We help rapidly increase maturity levels and provide a roadmap for achieving maturity level three, engineered specifically for the Microsoft 365 and Azure ecosystems.
+The Essential Eight, or ES8, provides a realistic model for improving an organizations overall security posture, however, it requires a strong foundation.
+Here at CSP we have developed the Essential Eight + a combination of Essential Eight mitigation strategies built on top of a Zero Trust foundation.
+This includes integration and automation across a wide range of solutions already within the Microsoft stack, along with a few third party vendors at the forefront of cloud technology.
+We help rapidly increase maturity levels, provide a roadmap for uplifting your cloud security posture, and are geared specifically towards the Microsoft 365 and Azure ecosystems.

 We are based in Adelaide but help SMB and Enterprise organizations with their cybersecurity all over Australia, as well as internationally.
 If your company is looking to meet the ACSC’s standards and build a strong cybersecurity foundation then please reach out for more information about Essential Eight + firstname.lastname@example.org